 Joshua Schafer has served as our Chief Commercial Officer and Executive Vice President since January 2023.
-Mr. Schafer brings to Zevra over 25 years of pharmaceutical commercial, new product development and merger and acquisition (M&A) experience.
-Mr. Schafer previously served as General Manager of the Autoimmune and Rare Disease business at Mallinckrodt Pharmaceuticals from November 2020 to December 2022, and prior to that, he served as Chief Strategy and Business Officer.
+Mr. Schafer brings to Zevra over 25 years of pharmaceutical commercial, new product development and M&A experience.
+Mr. Schafer previously served as Senior Vice President and General Manager of the Autoimmune and Rare Disease business at Mallinckrodt Pharmaceuticals from December 2020 to November 2022.
+Prior to that at Mallinckrodt Pharmaceuticals, he served as Chief Strategy and Business Development Officer from September 2019 to December 2020 and Senior Vice President of Business Development and General Manager from January 2018 to September 2019.
+Prior to Mallinckrodt, Mr. Schafer served as Vice President and Oncology Therapeutic Area Head, Global Marketing and Strategy at Astellas Pharmaceuticals, where he was responsible for building the company's global oncology franchise, and also held senior roles at Takeda Pharmaceuticals, Accenture (formerly Anderson Consulting), G. D. Searle & Co. (later acquired by Pfizer) and Cognia Corporation.
 During his professional career, he has successfully led over \$16 billion in aggregate M&A transactions.
-Prior to Mallinckrodt, Mr. Schafer served as Vice President and Oncology Therapeutic Area Head, Global Marketing and Strategy at Astellas Pharmaceuticals, where he was responsible for building the company's global oncology franchise, and also held senior roles at Takeda Pharmaceuticals, Accenture (formerly Anderson Consulting), G. D. Searle & Co. (later acquired by Pfizer) and Cognia Corporation.
-Mr. Schafer currently serves as a board member of Pharmext SA and Shuttle Pharmaceuticals.
-He received his B.A. in Biology and German at the University of Notre Dame, and both an M.S. in Biotechnology and M.B.A. from Northwestern University.
+Mr. Schafer currently serves as a board member of Pharnext SA and Shuttle Pharmaceuticals.
+He received his B.A. in Biology and German at the University of Notre Dame, and both an M.S. in Biotechnology and an M.B.A. from Northwestern University.